Fixed Rate Personal Loans

-Loans can come with two different types of interest rates: fixed-rate lonas or variable-rate.
+Loans can come with two different types of interest rates: fixed rate personal loans or variable rate.

-With a fixed-rate, your interest rate remains the same throughout your term.
+With a fixed-rate loan, your interest rate remains the same throughout your term.
 Since your interest rate determines your monthly payments, a fixed-rate loan means your monthly payments will always be the same.

 With a fixed interest rate, you don’t have to worry about your payments going up or down.
 These generally offer more predictability and safety than variable-rate .